Start9Labs/documentation/site/source/service-guides/lightning/alby-lnbits.rst

         :width: 45%
         :alt: alby-lnbits-fields-complete

     .. tip:: Make sure to include the http:// at the start of the address.
-If it is not working make sure that you are already :ref:`running Tor<connecting-tor>` on your system and that your browser is :ref:`configured to use Tor.<configuring-ff>`
+If it is not working make sure that you are properly :ref:`configured Tor<connecting-tor>` on your system.

 #.
 Once connected you should see the following success page: